Chat with us, powered by LiveChat

 If you put your eggs in when the pan is too cold, it may not cook great … or it may stick because it sits in the pan too long (or because you’re tempted to break Rule #3 — keep reading).

-FUN SIDE NOTE: The instructions for nonstick also say don’t cook with birds in the kitchen because the fumes could “adversely affect the birds” and is “dangerous to their respiratory system.”
+FUN SIDE NOTE: The instructions (Link no longer available) for nonstick also say don’t cook with birds in the kitchen because the fumes could “adversely affect the birds” and is “dangerous to their respiratory system.”
 Their solution is: “Birds should not be kept in the kitchen.”
 It just makes me think of that whole canary in the coal mine thing.

 3. Quit Fussing With Your Food